Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 Use Joint.independence
 </codeblock>

-Choose the proper data to visualize the second situation.
+Select the appropriate data to visualise the first situation.

 <codeblock id="02_08b">
 Remember that data have been permuted
 </codeblock>

-Choose the proper data to visualize the third situation.
+Select the appropriate data to visualise the third situation.

 <codeblock id="02_08c">
 </codeblock>

-Obviously, the artifactual situation is not far from the independence situation.
+Obviously, the artefactual situation is not far from the independence situation.
 This result was expected as data were permuted which leads to a lack of structure in the data.
-The observed situation is quite far from both theoretical and artifactual situations.
+The observed situation is quite far from both theoretical and artefactual situations.
 This result was expected due to the strong structure in the data, particularly between the two variables *Position.A.Food* and *Political.Party*.

 ## The *Stat* corner: the *Chi-square* test
 <br>